songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_sec-frontend.md

 Task 1.2.4: (Advanced) Secure the pod with two containers

 Remember the Pod with 2 containers from previous tasks?
 Does it need all capabilities and root rights?
-Please add the necessary security context to it and see if it still runs.
+Please add the necessary security context to it and see if it still runs and you can call the nginx container from the curl container through localhost.